Current Version: 2.1

 The PC-OPC Server uses a simple browse interface that:

-A PC-OPC trial version is available, at no charge, from our downloads page.
+A PC-OPC trial version can be downloaded at no charge.
 The trial version generates random data instead of retrieving the data.

 |Operating System||Windows 7, Vista, 2000, or XP|